 Thank you for taking a moment to read my bio.
 I would love to hear from you and be able to share my passion of music with you!

 Teaching: Piano, Composition, Rudiments & Theory

-Laura holds a Bachelor of Music Education degree from the University of Montana, Missoula and a Teacher's ARCT from the Royal Conservatory of Music, Toronto.
+Laura holds a Bachelor of Music Education degree from the University of Montana, Missoula and an ARCT from the Royal Conservatory of Music, Toronto.
 A versatile and dedicated musician, she strives to improve each student's musicianship and have fun along the way!

 Location: Spruce Grove, Parkland County